 Wholesale highlights at October 2017

 - GB continues to receive its gas supplies from a diverse range of sources, including GB North Sea fields, Norway, LNG, interconnector flows and storage.
 See Security of Supply.

-- Coal’s share of the electricity generation mix in Q1 2017 remains low by historical standards.
+- Coal’s share of the electricity generation mix in Q2 2017 remains very low by historical standards.
 Gas’ share remained stable at 40%, while renewables contributed around 27% of the mix.
 See Security of supply.

 Our interactive wholesale market indicators